GopiChandAkkala/CKA-Exam-Study-Walkthrough/Section 3 Scheduling Concepts.md

 ```
 </pre>

-- what is someone changes the label in the future? will the pod stay on the node? this is define by underneath the nodeaffinity section:
+- what if someone changes the label in the future? will the pod stay on the node?
+ This is define by underneath the nodeaffinity section:

      Node Affinity types:

        - requiredDuringSchedulingIgnoredDuringExecution: ------- Scheduling pod to node is mandated, the ignore during execution part states that even if labels are removed
                                                                  it does not matter, the pod will still be scheduled on this node until it removed.